AMPose: Alternately Mixed Global-Local Attention Model for 3D Human Pose Estimation: Methodology

 \subsection{Overview}

 The overall structure of the AMPose is illustrated in Fig. \ref {img1}.
-We aim to predict the 3D joint position.
-Our method takes 2D joint positions estimated by 2D pose models first.
-In the proposed model, each joint pose will be transformed by a trainable linear projection layer, and then we alternatively stack the Transformer encoder and the GCN block to transform the embedding features.
+In this work, we aim to predict the 3D joint position.
+Our model takes 2D joint positions estimated by the off-the-shelf 2D pose model ~\cite{cas} as input first.

+Each joint pose will be transformed by a trainable linear projection layer, and then we alternately stack the Transformer encoder and the GCN block to transform the embedded features.
 The feature from the last GCN block is regressed to generate the 3D pose with a linear projection layer.